theNewDynamic/minjinlee.com/_drafts/what-ceos-are-reading-mckinsey-reports.md

 The Boys in the Boat: Nine Americans and Their Epic Quest for Gold at the 1936 Berlin Olympics—Daniel James Brown (Penguin Books, 2014; nonfiction)

-&nbsp;

-For the full list, please click the link.&nbsp;
+For the full list, please click the link.